ibm-cloud-docs/vpc/block_storage_is_create.md

 ```
 {: codeblock}

-For more information, see the CLI reference for [ibmcloud is instance-volume-attachment-add](/docs/vpc?topic=vpc-vpc-reference&interface=cli#instance-volume-attachment-add).
+For more information, see [ibmcloud is instance-volume-attachment-add](/docs/vpc?topic=vpc-vpc-reference&interface=cli#instance-volume-attachment-add) in the CLI reference.

-### Creating an instance and add user tags to volumes from the CLI
+### Creating an instance and adding user tags to volumes from the CLI
 {: #create-instance-vol-cli}
 {: cli}